Didisimmons/LILELI-QUIZ-GAME/readME.md

     -  The colors used in the site's design were developed using the colorspace website.
 The [spotpallete] (https://mycolor.space/?hex= percent 23845EC2&sub=1) was chosen.

     - The colours reflect LILELI's brand in order to convey trust and a comfortable space to consumers, as purple represents royalty and has long been connected with abuse victims.
 To keep the site clean and simple, a white pallete is offered.

 * Typography

-  - The typefaces Poppins and Lato are used across the site to maintain uniformity and to give the site a distinct and welcoming appearance.
-The two fonts make the site approachable and appealing to our intended audience.
+  - To ensure consistency and to give the site a distinct and friendly image, the typefaces Poppins and Lato are used throughout.
+The two fonts help to make the site approachable and appealing to our target demographic.
+There is also a backup font included.

 * Imagery